Luca00711/LMCApi/README.md

 - Easy to add custom Routes

 ### Get Started
+**The backend runs with the current version only with PostgreSQL, in the future other databases will follow.**

 **Make sure you run the backend behind a reverse proxy, because the auth system rely on the header `X-Forwarded-For`.**